ExeClim/Isca/docs/source/begginers_guide.rst

 This document is essentially a suggestion of signposts.
 With this kind of work, self-study and initiative is very important.
 It is up to you to go and research the topics until you feel comfortable.

+Note: users who are more familiar with scientific computing may find this document a little longwinded and may be better off looking at the `ReadMe <https://github.com/ExeClim/Isca#readme>`_ or this `guide on how to run Isca experiments <https://github.com/ExeClim/ictp-isca-workshop-2018/blob/master/experiments/isca_help_ictp.pdf>`_.

 Essentials
 -------------